JDaggers/IFB398_External_Prototype/README.md

 ## Methodology
 We should try to adhere fairly strictly to the Tour Amigo procedures as listed on the confluence.
+This will mean
 ```
-This will mean feature branches
+feature branches
 squashing and merging
-Only branching from main.
+only branching from main
-Enforcing sqlAlembic migrations for all schema changes
+enforcing sqlAlembic migrations for all schema changes
 ```

 ## Tech Stack (not exhaustive)